Skip to Main Content

 Worksheet - Literature Searching: Step by step

-Why is database selection important?
+Why is choosing the right database important?

 The most appropriate database(s) for your search depends primarily on your research question, and to some extent your discipline.